Joalor64GH/alura/04 - grammar.md

 * "-mɑ" - Indicating a smaller degree
     * Example: "wæɹ-mɑ" means "Water droplet" (Literal meaning: "Small water")
 * "-s" - Indicates more than one / plural
-* "-ʃæ~ɛu" - Indicating desparation
+* "-ʃæ̃ɛu" - Indicating desparation

 ## Accent Markers
+### Sound Lengthening
+* Tilde (`~`) - Lengthens the sound of a letter

+### Tone Modulation
 * Grave accent (`` ` ``) - Softens the tone of a word / gives a words a more relaxed meaning
     * Example: "sul" becomes "sùl", which refers to a calmer or fading sun (sunset)
 * Acute accent (`´`) - Adds a gentle emphasis without being harsh / slight increase in importance
     * Example: "mɛu-ðɑ́ns" means "Many thanks", but with more emotion/gratitude

 Words that change in tone depending on the context can include either accent to reflect this. <br>
-Depending on the context, accents can transform neutral words into those carrying emotional weight.
+Depending on the context, these accents can transform neutral words into those carrying emotional weight.